 The actual legal battle will be fought over Trump’s ability to repurpose, or “reprogram,” federal funds to construct border barriers.
 Under the statutes governing national emergency powers, Trump will be able to repurpose funds from the Department of Defense without objection, provided that the Secretary of Defense consents and informs Congress – which means notifying the appropriate committees, rather than having to seek their approval.

 The president does have other lawful avenues of directing funds toward border security but, ultimately, the power of appropriation – the authority to appropriate funds and to legislate the specific use of those funds – lies solely with the Congress.

 Additionally, the administration is going to face legal fights with state and local authorities on those sectors of the border where barriers would be constructed.
 Almost certainly, litigation over the appropriation of funds and actual construction of border walls or barriers is going to form a significant part of the backdrop to the 2020 general election.
 Can Trump overcome the inevitable Democratic Party narrative that he is behaving like a dictator?
-Can Democrats afford to campaign for congressional seats – and the White House – against the perception that they are fighting to prevent the securing of the southern border and the ending of the growing humanitarian crisis that goes along with it?We value your comments!
-Please weigh in on our comment section below.
+Can Democrats afford to campaign for congressional seats – and the White House – against the perception that they are fighting to prevent the securing of the southern border and the ending of the growing humanitarian crisis that goes along with it?Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com